-Many Americans rack up credit card debt over the holidays, with the average debt exceeding $1,000, according to a 2017 survey by MagnifyMoney.
-However, if you use your credit cards wisely this season, you can actually save money.
+Many Americans rack up credit card debt over the holidays, with the average debt exceeding $1,000, according to a 2019 survey by MagnifyMoney.
+If you use your credit cards wisely this season, however, you could actually save money.

 GOBankingRates asked shopping experts to share their favorite credit card hacks.
 From shopping for gifts to booking travel, there are many ways your credit cards can help you make the most of your money.